-The slightly warmer climate and more clay-based and fertile soils lead to a slightly less refined style of wine.
-Cabernet Sauvignon is still the most-grown grape variety but there are also substantial plantings of Carmenère vines which are well suited to this iconic Chilean grape variety.
+The slightly warmer climate and more clay-based and fertile soils lead to a somewhat less refined style of wine.
+Cabernet Sauvignon is still the most-grown grape variety, but there are also substantial plantings of Carmenère vines that are well suited to this iconic Chilean grape variety.

-Lower Maipo, or Pacific Maipo, is the youngest wine-producing area in the Maipo Valley region and is centered in the towns of Isla de Maipo and Talagante.
+Lower Maipo, or Pacific Maipo, is the youngest wine-producing area in the Maipo Valley region and is centered in Isla de Maipo and Talagante.
 The wine industry here is more concerned with winemaking than viticulture, and while there are a few vineyards, there are many wineries.

 Grapes grown in this region benefit from the coastal influence of the Pacific Ocean as well as the alluvial soils also found in the area.
-Red wines from this subregion have a refreshing, natural acidity from the influence of the ocean.
+As a result, red wines from this subregion have a refreshing, natural acidity from the influence of the ocean.

-The vineyards in this area tend to be tucked up against some of the smaller, low-lying hills that rise between the Andes and the Coastal Range so that they are protected from the harsh winds coming off the coast.
+The vineyards in this area tend to be tucked up against some of the smaller, low-lying hills that rise between the Andes and the Coastal Range to protect them from the harsh winds coming off the coast.

-Some viticulture takes place here near the river, where cool breezes create mesoclimates suitable for growing white-wine varieties, as well as Cabernet Sauvignon.
+Some viticulture occurs near the river, where cool breezes create mesoclimates suitable for growing white-wine varieties and Cabernet Sauvignon.